 5) Avoid all hesitations, umms and aahs.

 This is another part of normal, day-to-day speech that is totally unacceptable in the PTE.
 The most obvious thing you can do is slow down (see above).
 This will give your brain time to think of the words you are going to say next.
 Most of the time, words just tumble out of our mouths willy-nilly, so being fully aware of what you are saying can be a disturbing experience for many.
 It’s a bit like becoming aware of your breathing or blinking.
 Nevertheless, get used to doing this whenever you practice ahead of your test.
 It is a good idea to become self-conscious of this every time it happens.
 If you are recording yourself, go back to the start and try again.
+Do this, and you will notice a big difference in your PTE oral fluency score.

 I promise you that making the most of these 5 suggestions will not only boost your PTE speaking score, but your overall confidence in spoken English too.
 Go ahead, try it out!